glotzerlab/signac/doc/indexing.rst

 Deep Indexing
 =============

-We may want to add additional metadata to the index, which is neither based on the state point, nor the job document or the filename, but instead is directly extracted from the data.
+We may want to add additional metadata to the index that is neither based on neither the state point, the job document, or the filename, but instead is directly extracted from the data.
 Such a pattern is typically referred to as *deep indexing* and can be easily implemented with **signac**.

-As an example, assuming that we wanted add the number of lines within a file as an additional metadata field to our data index.
+As an example, imagine that we wanted add the number of lines within a file as an additional metadata field in our data index.
-For this we use Python's built-in :py:func:`map` function, which allows us to apply a function to all index entries:
+For this, we use Python's built-in :py:func:`map` function, which allows us to apply a function to all index entries:

 .. code-block:: python